Neptunes-tech/webchat-typecript/README.md

 #### Tooltips

 Text messages received when the widget is closed will be shown as a tooltip.
+If you wish to display a custom tooltip, use the `tooltipText` property.

 #### Sending a message on page load